 - We want to be honest: fixing our Supreme Court will not be easy.
 We need more Democrats to step up.
 Right now, we have a few champions -- including Sen. Ed Markey, Mondaire Jones and Jamaal Bowman -- but not nearly enough. - The good news is that adding seats is incredibly straightforward.
-The next time Democrats control both houses of Congress, the only thing holding them back would be political will.
-That's where we come in. - We don't know when Democrats will next have a majority in the Senate, but whether that's coming in a few months or a few years, we need to have built a movement ready to push for the kind of big change we need.
-There's no time to waste. - We need 25,000 court reform advocates to build support for adding seats and ensure Democratic members of Congress understand the urgency. - If you are represented by a Democrat in the Senate or the House, then you can and should demand they support Court reform. - Call your Senators' offices at 202-224-3121 and demand that they support adding Supreme Court seats. - ° Use our tool to email your Representative and tell them why court reform matters to you. - We can't do this alone!
+Now that Democrats control both houses of Congress, the only thing holding them back is political will.
+That's where we come in. - Now that we control the Senate, we need to build a movement ready to push for the kind of big change we need.
+There's no time to waste. - We need 25,000 court reform advocates to build support for adding seats and ensure Democratic members of Congress understand the urgency. - If you are represented by a Democrat in the Senate or the House, then you can and should demand they support Court reform. - ° Call your Senators' offices at 202-224-3121 and demand that they support adding Supreme Court seats. - ^o Use our tool to email your Representative and tell them why court reform matters to you. - We can't do this alone!
 We're forming Demand Justice chapters across the country to harness the power and energy needed to pass court reform on Capitol Hill.
 If you're ready to help build this movement, our Organizing Team wants to hear from you!
 Use this quick form so we can contact you. - Together, we have the power to push Democrats to do the right thing -- and we have the power to win.